x3ro/nbt.py/README.md

 A parser for the [Named Binary Tag Format](http://web.archive.org/web/20110723210920/http://www.minecraft.net/docs/NBT.txt) as used in Minecraft.
 Documentation can be found [on GitHub pages](http://x3ro.github.com/nbt.py/).

 **nbt.py** currently only supports NBT decoding.
-If you'd like to see an encoding feature implement, please create an issue (or +1 an existing one).
+If you'd like to see an encoding feature implemented, please create an issue (or +1 an existing one).
 Also, please report any other issues you find, preferably with an NBT file with which they occur.
 You are of course welcome to create pull requests as well.